 The brewery was ahead of its time, designed to produce 6,000 barrels a year.

 The new family home was to be in brick, with four huge ionic pilasters with stone capitals on the main facade.
 Above the entrance was a stone carving by Soane’s friend Edward Foxhall.
 It had the first recorded family use of hops and leaves.
 Hop leaves were also featured in the wallpapers of the principal rooms with patterns being sent to Mr Simonds in 1792.
 The house was completed in 1794 and the brew house in 1796.
 In 1803 Soane supplied designs for offices which were built soon after.
 Nothing now remains – the home being the first to go a century later in 1895 to make way for additional production facilities.
 The OS map of 1900 shows the house with its later northern extension, so it must have been demolished very soon after this since it does not show in the 1912 OS edition.

-This image from the family archive shows the original design scheme, more of which is available to view at the Sir John Soane Museum in London, housed in his old home at Lincoln’s Inn Fields, London.
+This image from the family archive shows the original design scheme, more of which is available to view at the Sir John Soane Museum housed in his old home at Lincoln’s Inn Fields, London.